smaye81/react-webpack-seed/README.md

 react-webpack-seed
 =======================

-Seed project using React and Webpack with Babel for ES6 syntax
+Seed project using React and Redux with Webpack.
+Also uses Babel for ES6 syntax.

 Uses:

 * React
+* Redux
 * Webpack
 * Webpack Loaders
     * sass-loader